 An analysis of the structure and function of cells in plants, animals, and bacteria.
 Topics to be discussed include the cell surface and membranes, cytoskeletal elements and motility, cytoplasmic organelles and bioenergetics, the interphase nucleus and chromosomes, mitosis, meiosis, and cell cycle regulation.
 Four classroom hours and three hours of laboratory per week.

 Requisite: Biology 19 and completion of, or concurrent registration in, Chemistry 12.
 Spring semester.
-Visiting Professor Springer.2015-16: Not offered
+Visiting Professor Springer.2016-17: Not offered

 (Offered as Biology 30 and Chemistry 30.)
 Structure and function of biologically important molecules and their role(s) in life processes.
 Protein conformation, enzymatic mechanisms and selected metabolic pathways will be analyzed.
 Additional topics may include: nucleic acid conformation, DNA/protein interactions, signal transduction and transport phenomena.
 Four classroom hours and four hours of laboratory work per week.
 Offered jointly by the Departments of Biology and Chemistry.

 Requisite: Chemistry 21 and Biology 19; Chemistry 22 is a co-requisite.
 Anyone who wishes to take the course but does not satisfy these criteria should obtain permission from the instructor.
 Spring semester.
-Professors Williamson (Biology) and Jaswal (Chemistry).2015-16: Offered in Spring 2016
+Professors Williamson (Biology) and Jaswal (Chemistry).2016-17: Not offered

 Evolution is a powerful and central theme that unifies the life sciences.
 In this course, emphasis is placed on microevolutionary mechanisms of change, and their connection to large-scale macroevolutionary patterns and diversity.
 Through lectures and readings from the primary literature, we will study genetic drift and gene flow, natural selection and adaptation, molecular evolution, speciation, the evolution of sex and sexual selection, life history evolution, and inference and interpretation of evolutionary relationships.
 The laboratory investigates evolutionary processes using computer simulations, artificial selection experiments, and a semester-long project that characterizes phenotypic breeding relationships among individuals and integrates these results with analyses of molecular sequence variation for genes contributing to mating recognition.
 Three hours of lecture and four hours of laboratory work each week.